There are several reasons people can feel like they are not accomplishing enough.

 If we set unreasonable goals that are beyond the skills we have yet learned, we are setting ourselves up for failure.

-This is not to say that we will not be able to accomplish this goal at some point in our career, but we have to be realistic about the skill level we are at, the amount of training and education we have received, and what kinds of projects we are capable of taking on.
+However, we have to be realistic about our skill level, the amount of training and education we have received, and what kinds of projects we can take on.

-We are being irresponsible if we offer to take on tasks that are beyond our abilities, as the job, the customer, and the end product are what always matters.
+We are irresponsible if we offer to take on tasks beyond our abilities, as the job, the customer, and the end product always matter.

 Copy what works before you create your own

-This idea of shadowing allows the individual from having to take on the full responsibility of being a mentor to you in the acquisition of new skills.
+This idea of shadowing allows the individual to take on the full responsibility of being a mentor to you in acquiring new skills.

-Actually, explaining their process as they go, can help reinforce the steps they are taking, the choices they are making, and catch any of their own mistakes before they are made.
+Actually, explaining their process as they go can help reinforce the steps they are taking and the choices they are making and catch any of their own mistakes before they are made.

-If the person observing does this with enough projects, they are greatly increasing their chances that they will have the skill set to perform the goal task, and to have their supervisors be willing to give them a chance at being the point person for that part of the project.
+If the person observing does this with enough projects, they are increasing their chances that they will have the skill set to perform the goal task and to have their supervisors be willing to give them a chance at being the point person for that part of the project.

-If they have been a good student of their peers, they may find that they are accomplishing the goals they have always wanted too.
+If they have been a good student of their peers, they may find that they are accomplishing the goals they have always wanted to.

 You have skills but…

-These are the people who have poor organizational systems, procrastinate to the last second, therefore creating a subpar product, and those who do not know how to break things down into small and manageable tasks to make consistent progress towards their goal.
+These people have poor organizational systems, procrastinate until the last second, create a subpar product, and do not know how to break things down into small and manageable tasks to make consistent progress toward their goals.

 Putting it all together

-These are the areas that I have the most clients come to me to possess.
+These are the areas that I have the most clients come to me about.

-They are exceptionally frustrated with themselves for not being able to complete tasks and move ahead the way they envision.
+- Exceptionally frustrated with themselves for not being able to complete tasks and move ahead the way they envision

-They are exasperated because they know that they have the skills and abilities inside of them, they simply to not know how to access and organize those skills to accomplish what they set out to do.
+- Exasperated because they know that they have the skills and abilities inside of them.
+They simply do not know how to access and organize those skills to accomplish their goals.

-They have all the ideas, all the abilities, and even all the tenacity, at times, to do what they need to do.
+They have all the ideas, all the abilities, and even all the tenacity to do what they need to do.